Natural beauty and fresh shellfish: Get ready to add Oregon's Coos Bay to your bucket list.

 Photography by Don Frank

-This article was first published in September 2013.
+This article was first published in September 2013 and updated in March 2019.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.